-Visit the most sacred temple in the North of Thailand; the Wat Prathat Doi Suthep is the most sacred temple in Chiang Mai containing a holy relic of the Lord Buddha.
-Tucked away in the mountains at an elevation of 1,056 meters (3520 feet), the temple is reached using a Naga (7- headed dragon head serpent) railing rising along both sides.
-The temple compound – reachable via a 300-step staircase – offers an exhilarating view of Chiangmai city and surrounding countryside.
-Drive back down to the city centre to visit some of the other impressive temples of Chiangmai.
+On this tour you will visit the most sacred temple in northern Thailand: the Wat Pra That Doi Suthep.
+It's the most sacred temple in Chiang Mai and contains a holy relic of the Lord Buddha.
+Tucked away in the mountains at an elevation of 3,520 feet, the temple is reached using a Naga (7- headed dragon head serpent) railing rising along both sides.
+The temple compound – accessible via a 300-step staircase – offers an exhilarating view of Chiang Mai and the surrounding countryside.
+Drive back down to the city center to visit some of the other impressive temples of.
 Wat Suan Dok is one of them, which dates back to the 14th century when it served as the pleasure gardens to the Thai monarchy.
-Nowadays it houses several white Chedi’s, containing the ashes of Chiang Mai’s former Royal family.
-This temple also houses one of the most famous Monk Schools in the whole of Chiang Mai and the Wat Jedyod, also known as The Temple of Seven Spires.
-Please dress respectfully by not wearing sleeveless T–shirts, shorts or strapless sandals, when visiting the Wat Phrathat Doi Suthep.
+Nowadays it houses several white Chedi’s containing the ashes of Chiang Mai’s former Royal family.
+This temple also houses one of the most famous monk schools in all of Chiang Mai and the Wat Jedyod, also known as the Temple of Seven Spires.
+Please dress respectfully by not wearing sleeveless T–shirts, shorts or strapless sandals when visiting the Wat Phra That Doi Suthep.

-Fly from Chiang Mai to Siem Reap via Bangkok.
+Fly from Chiang Mai to Siem Reap, Cambodia via Bangkok.

 Tonight you will enjoy a traditional Khmer dance show and dinner.

-Today, you will get up at 4 AM to head to the temples and enjoy Sunrise at Angkor Wat, then return back to your hotel for breakfast.
+Today, you will get up at 4 AM to head to the temples and enjoy sunrise at Angkor Wat, then return back to your hotel for breakfast.
 After breakfast you will transfer about half an hour outside the city to visit one of the more remote temples, Banteay Srei.
 After touring around this temple with your guide, you will head back towards Siem Reap, and en route you will stop for a quick visit to the Landmine Museum.
 This museum was opened in 1997 by Aki Ra, a former child soldier, and proceeds go toward clearing landmines across Cambodia.
-It is a safe and educational place to learn about the impact that these devices have had on Cambodia, and what is being done to rid the country of their threat.
+It's a safe and educational place to learn about the impact that these devices have had on Cambodia, and what is being done to rid the country of their threat.
 Transfer back to the city for lunch in a local restaurant.
-After lunch, head to one of Siem Reap's lively local markets where you can buy small gifts to bring along on your next visit, to one of the schools for local orphaned children near Wat Bo.
-Play with the children, tour the facilities, sit in on a lesson, and interact with the local community here along with your guide, in an experience that is sure to offer some inspiring insight into the Khmer people.
-In the later afternoon transfer back to your hotel in Siem Reap. ***A portion of the tour cost will be donated to both the Landmine Museum and Orphanage, of course, further donations are welcome!
+After lunch, head to one of Siem Reap's lively local markets where you can buy small gifts to bring along to one of the schools for local orphaned children near Wat Bo.
+Play with the children, tour the facilities, sit in on a lesson, and interact with the local community along with your guide.
+Later in the afternoon, transfer back to your hotel in Siem Reap. ***A portion of the tour cost will be donated to both the Landmine Museum and Orphanage, of course, further donations are welcome!

-Fly one way from Siem Reap, Cambodia to Phuket, Thailand (via Bangkok).
+Fly from Siem Reap to Phuket, Thailand via Bangkok.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.